Stress has long been understood to result from pressure in the world around us coupled with the strain that happens within us.

 Things that don’t stress us out in some situations can pretty much stress us out in others.

-That said, it’s pretty obvious that the workplace is a place where stressors abound and stress is rife.
+That said, it’s pretty obvious that a workplace is a place where stressors abound and stress is rife.

-Pinpointing what these stressors are is critical to effectively managing them and turning your office into a healthy workplace with happy employees.
+Pinpointing what these stressors are is critical to effectively manage them and turning your office into a healthy workplace with happy employees.

 What’s the big deal with stress?

 Stress can be observed as a person’s reaction to the situations they encounter.
 It’s certainly reflecting on a person’s behaviour, feelings, mental state, and can even have obvious physical symptoms.

 Everybody deals with stress in their own way, but basically, you know a person is stressed when they’re more erratic, irritable, and even aggressive coupled with a lowered drive for work and impaired functionality.

 Even those that mask these things well will find their stress reflected in the quality of their work output.